 How to move Joomla 2.5 from localhost to serverRead 0 Comments

-To move Joomla website from localhost to the server is basically the same as moving it from one hosting server to another.
-It only requires uploading website files to the hosting server, import database and adjust Joomla configuration to match new server settings and domain name.
+Moving a Joomla website from localhost to server is basically the same as moving it from one hosting server to another.
+You only need to upload the website files to the hosting server, import the database and adjust Joomla configuration to match new server settings and domain name.

 Start by uploading all files to the new server.
-For this reason it’s possible to use FTP and FileZilla for uploading the files.
-Before uploading files, we will need to connect to FTP server by using login details provided by hosting service provider.
-Be sure to set up domain name in the hosting server control panel as the files needs to be uploaded directly to this domain public_html directory.
+You can use any FTP client to do this.
+Before uploading the files, you will need to connect to the FTP server by using the login details provided by the hosting service provider.
+Be sure to set up the domain name in the hosting server control panel as the files need to be uploaded directly to this domain public_html directory.

-Once all the files will be uploaded, it’s time to create a database in server control panel.
-Usually this can be done in MySQL management area by simply creating new database and username with specified password.
-Then connect to MySQL server by using MySQL client like phpMyAdmin.
-Basically it can be reached by adding “phpmyadmin” at the end of domain name like “www.domain.com/phpmyadmin”.
-Once logged in, select newly created database and go to “Import” tab to start importing database tables.
+Once all the files are uploaded, you’ll need to create a database in server control panel.
+This can be done in the MySQL management area.
+Connect to the MySQL server by using MySQL client, such as phpMyAdmin.
+It can be accessed by adding “phpmyadmin” at the end of the domain name like “www.domain.com/phpmyadmin”.
+Once logged in, select the newly created database and go to the “Import” tab to start importing the database tables.

-After database will be successfully uploaded, we should see it’s tables by clicking on the database name.
+After the database is successfully uploaded, you should see it’s tables by clicking on the database name.

-The last thing we need to do is to adjust Joomla configuration file in order to match database, website URL, log and tmp directory path’s.
-Navigate to the directory where Joomla is currently uploaded and find file “configuration.php”.
-Open it for editing and locate the following lines for database settings:
+The last thing you need to do is to adjust the Joomla configuration file in order to match the database, website URL, log and tmp directory paths.
+Navigate to the directory where Joomla is currently uploaded and find the file “configuration.php”.
+Open it and locate the following lines for database settings:

 1 2 3 4 5 6